chrismagnacca/lunch-o-meter/README.md

 1. Add OAuth for Twitter API 1.1 Integration
 2. Limit Votes per User
 3. Store the Top Result by Day
+4. Push the Series Calculation to the Server

 ## Contributing
 To contribute,